RobRendell/gTove/README.md

 * If you opt to work offline, you can't log out and back in using Drive, because it sets the flag saying the Drive API failed to load.
 * Improve highlight shader - I'd prefer something that does a coloured outline.
-* Fog of War reveal/cover menu can appear off-screen if you drag to the bottom or right edge.
 * Additional visibility mode for minis - "Hidden by Fog of War".
 Perhaps default to this instead of hidden?
 * Should be able to "edit" a folder to rename it.
 * Remember the name of other tabletops you've connected to, and show them in the Tabletops UI somehow?
 Easy enough to